 Bear in the Big Blue House

 Overall, Bear in the Big Blue House was an iconic show that captured the hearts of children all over the world.
 It was a show that parents could feel good about letting their kids watch, and it remains a shining example of the best of children's television.

-Bear in the Big Blue House is a series that is currently running and has 4 seasons (116 episodes).
-The series first aired on October 20, 1997.
+Bear in the Big Blue House is a series that ran for 4 seasons (116 episodes) between October 20, 1997 and on Disney+

+Bear in the Big Blue House